iltertaha/js-bookmark/readme.md

-Automatic Speed-up videos on Webinar and ODTUCLASS videos.
+Automatic Speed-up videos on Webinar and ODTUCLASS.

 Inspecting website and using console is an option but it's boring :) .
 And you have to speed up the lecture.